Capital Budgeting Process: Why Your Data Is Failing You

 Your Capital Budgeting Process Relies on Inaccurate Data

-- Analyze with simplistic math: All that iffy data is then baked with generic statistics in a final capital budgeting request in Excel.
-Sometimes the margin of error/fudge factor is baked into the base numbers, and sometimes it’s explicitly called out in the spreadsheet.
+- Analyze with simplistic math: All that iffy data is then baked together with generic statistics in a final capital budgeting request in Excel.
+Sometimes the margin of error/fudge factor is baked into the base numbers and sometimes it’s explicitly called out in the spreadsheet.
 Sometimes both.
-Either way, capital planners and budget holders assume that the Facility Directors have asked for more than they need and cut the request accordingly.
+Either way, capital planners and budget holders assume that the facility directors have asked for more than they need and cut the request accordingly.
 Even worse, without accurate data to back up a budget request, it’s seen as nothing more than a line item.
 There’s no way to communicate the urgency of specific requests accurately.